-Through the development of an educated and empowered group of landowners the Hamilton-Halton Watershed Stewardship Program (HHWSP) strives to protect, enhance and restore environmentally significant natural areas, watercourses and drinking water sources in the Hamilton and Halton watersheds.
-HHWSP is guided by Conservation Halton’s Watershed Plans and Hamilton Conservation Authority’s Stewardship Action Plans, all created in partnership with community stakeholders.
+Through the development of an educated and empowered group of landowners the Hamilton Watershed Stewardship Program (HWSP) strives to protect, enhance and restore environmentally significant natural areas, watercourses and drinking water sources in the Hamilton watersheds.
+The HWSP is guided by Hamilton Conservation Authority’s Stewardship Action Plans, created in partnership with community stakeholders.

 The Hamilton Harbour Remedial Action Plan (HHRAP) recommends that citizens in urban and rural areas of the Hamilton Harbour and its watershed take responsibility for restoring and maintaining the quality of the environment in which they live.
-This is the foundation upon which the Bay Area Restoration Council (BARC) initiated the Hamilton Harbour Watershed Stewardship Project (HHWSP) together with the Hamilton Conservation Authority and Conservation Halton in 1994.
-In 1999 the HHWSP expanded its program delivery to cover the entire jurisdiction of Hamilton Conservation Authority and Conservation Halton.
+This is the foundation upon which the Bay Area Restoration Council (BARC) initiated the Hamilton Harbour Watershed Stewardship Project together with the Hamilton Conservation Authority and Conservation Halton in 1994.
+Today the Hamilton and Halton Watershed Stewardship Programs partner to deliver the Hamilton Harbour Watershed Stewardship Project.

 - Educate rural and urban landowners about the importance of protecting natural areas and watercourses.